chris-c-thomas/bvbrc-api/README.md

 # bvbrc-api

-A branch meant for OpenAPI Spec v3.0 and Scalar
+A branch dedicated to OpenAPI 3.0 documentation using [Scalar](https://scalar.com) and its open-source tooling — replacing Redoc with a more modern, customizable experience.